 The enhancement of student achievement at SMK Muhammadiyah 1 Purwokerto is evident from students meeting their learning targets.
 Academic supervision contributes significantly to achieving these objectives, with an 80% success rate.
 Remedial programs are available for students who do not meet the Minimum Completeness Criteria.
+Elfira, et al., (2024) and Gunawan, et al., (2023) highlight that student achievement serves as a benchmark for the success of the learning process, encompassing cognitive, affective, and psychomotor dimensions.
 Academic supervision enables principals to guide teachers in improving their competencies, which directly impacts student performance.